camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/github.md

 #### Message ID expression

 The **Message ID expression** is an optional field that allows you to extract the message ID from the incoming message.
-Message ID serves as a unique identifier for the message and is used for message correlation.
+The message ID serves as a unique identifier for the message and is used for message correlation.
 This expression is evaluated in the Connector Runtime and the result is used to correlate the message.

 In most cases, it is not necessary to configure the **Message ID expression**.
 However, it is useful if you want to ensure message deduplication or achieve certain message correlation behavior.